Ownerless island and partial entanglement entropy in island phases

 In Sec.\ref{sec4} we give a classification for the EWCS in island phases in two dimensions.
 We also provide a naive calculation for BPE following the standard construction of the PEE and BPE in no-island phase, and find that it does not match with the EWCS.
-In Sec.\ref{sec5}, with the generalized version of the ALC proposal and generalized balance requirements, we calculate the BPE for various configurations in island phase.
+In Sec.\ref{sec5}, with the generalized version of the ALC proposal (see \eqref{ECproposal}) and generalized balance requirements, we calculate the BPE for various configurations in island phase.
 We find that under different assignments of the ownerless island regions we get different BPEs, which correspond to different saddles of the EWCS.
 The minimal BPE matches exactly with the minimal EWCS.
 In section \ref{sec6}, under the assignments for the ownerless island that gives the minimal BPE, we evaluate the contributions $s_{AB}(A)$ and $s_{AB}(B)$ for various configurations and find consistency with the geometric picture.
-At last, in section \ref{sec7} we give a summary of our results, a discussion on the physical significance of our results and provide an outlook for the future directions.
+At last, in section \ref{sec7} we give a summary of our results, discuss the physical significance of our results and provide an outlook for the future directions.